Simultaneous Khintchine theorem on manifolds in positive characteristics: convergence case: Abstract

 \section{Abstract}

-In this article, we prove the convergence case of Khintchine’s theorem for analytic nonplanar manifolds over local fields of positive characteristic, in the setting of simultaneous Diophantine approximation.
+We prove the convergence case of Khintchine’s theorem, with general approximation functions $\psi$ that are not necessarily monotonic, for analytic nonplanar manifolds over local fields of positive characteristic.
 Our approach is based on the method of counting rational points near manifolds developed by Beresnevich and Yang \cite{BY}.
-The results obtained here extend the work of Beresnevich and Yang \cite{BY}, and Beresnevich and Datta \cite{beresnevich2025rational}, to the function field setting.
-In the course of the proof, we also establish several new results in the geometry of numbers over function fields, which are of independent interest.
+To address the scenario where the given $\psi$ is not monotonic, we extend our function field by adjoining an appropriate root.
+Additionally, in the course of the proof, we establish several new results in the geometry of numbers over function fields, which are of independent interest.